sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/end_with/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video ends with the foreground in focus, using a shallow depth of field.
+- The video ends with the camera focusing on the foreground, using a shallow depth of field.

 </details>